manifold-lang/pymanifold/README.md

-This can be installed within Python 3 using ` pip install --user pymanifold ` However this will require building [dReal4 from source](https://github.com/dreal/dreal4) and installing OMPython from [GitHub](https://github.com/OpenModelica/OMPython) along with [OpenModelica](https://openmodelica.org/), alternatively we provide a Docker image which contains all of these libraries baked in.
+This can be installed within Python 3 using ` pip install --user pymanifold ` However this will require building [dReal4 from source](https://github.com/dreal/dreal4) and installing OMPython from [GitHub](https://github.com/OpenModelica/OMPython) along with [OpenModelica](https://openmodelica.org/) if you need electrical simulations, alternatively we provide a Docker image which contains all of these libraries baked in.
 You can get the docker image by running:
 ```
 docker pull jsreid13/pymanifold:latest